Basic Information about Cleanups

 - Emergency Management - responds to releases that need immediate or short-term actions.

-The Federal UST Program defines underground storage tank systems (USTs) as tanks and connected piping with at least 10 percent of their combined volume underground.
+The federal UST program defines underground storage tank systems (USTs) as tanks and connected piping with at least 10 percent of their combined volume underground.
 Some leaking USTs can cause fires and explosions.
 The greatest hazard is UST contents seeping into the soil and contaminating groundwater, the main source of drinking water.
-Learn more about EPA's UST Compliance Monitoring and Enforcement Process.
+Learn more about cleaning up UST system releases and EPA's UST compliance monitoring and enforcement process.

-Oil Cleanup Enforcement is available under the Oil Pollution and Clean Water Acts.
+Oil cleanup enforcement information is available under the Oil Pollution and Clean Water Acts.
 Enforcement concerns parties responsible for actual or threatened oil spills.
 Regulatory enforcement includes administrative and judicial penalty actions for oil spills, SPCC program violations and other regulatory requirements.

-Cleaning Up Community Found Air Pollutants - Six common air pollutants (also known as "criteria pollutants") are found all over the United States.
+Cleaning up commonly found air pollutants - Six common air pollutants (also known as "criteria pollutants") are found all over the United States.
 They are particle pollution (often referred to as particulate matter), ground-level ozone, carbon monoxide, sulfur oxides, nitrogen oxides, and lead.
 These pollutants can harm your health and the environment, and cause property damage.